mliew21396/remote-work-u3/week-8/9-gps3-2/README.md

 ## RELEASE 1: Bulk up: Add properties to objects

-Create a function that can take an array of athletes and and adds a property called `win`. `win` should print "{name} won the {event}!"
+Create a function that can take an array of athletes and and adds a property called `win`. `win` should print "{name} won the {sport}!"

 Would it make more sense to have `win` be defined as a function expression or a function declaration?